listar2000/pm_ranking/_sources/index.rst.txt

 Below we will provide a quick overview of core concepts (e.g. models, dataclass interfaces, etc.) in :code:`pm_rank`.
 Please refer to:

 - :doc:`autoapi/src/pm_rank/index` for detailed API documentation.
-- :ref:`demo` for a quick demo using the package to load prediction market data and obtain some interesting insights.
+- `Colab Demo <https://colab.research.google.com/drive/1gAXhNQySdCP1L9HjVQA8vyLz5393pjdI?usp=sharing>`_ for a quick demo using the package to load prediction market data and obtain some interesting insights.
 - :doc:`blogpost/ranking_llm_250727` for blogposts

 .. toctree::